 have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific

 and medical literature becomes available.

-Cognitive rehabilitation is a structured set of therapeutic activities designed to retrain an individual's ability to think, use judgment and make decisions.
-The focus is on improving deficits in memory, attention, perception, learning, planning, and judgment.
-The term, cognitive rehabilitation, is applied to a variety of intervention strategies or techniques that attempt to help patients reduce, manage or cope with cognitive deficits.
+Cognitive rehabilitation is a therapeutic approach designed to improve cognitive functioning after central nervous system insult.
+It includes an assembly of therapy methods that retrain or alleviate problems caused by deficits in attention, visual processing, language, memory, reasoning, problem solving and executive functions.
+Cognitive rehabilitation comprises tasks designed to reinforce or reestablish previously learned patterns of behavior or to establish new compensatory mechanisms for impaired neurologic systems.
 The desired outcome of cognitive rehabilitation is an improved quality of life or an improved ability to function in home and community life.
 Cognitive rehabilitation may be performed by a physician, psychologist, or a physical, occupational or speech therapist.